 New construction is treated a little differently by lenders, FHA, and the GSEs.
-As you appraise these properties, you must take into consideration certain features and attributes that don’t necessarily apply to re-sales.
+When appraising new construction homes, you must take into consideration certain features and attributes that don’t necessarily apply to re-sales.
 It requires more work, so you want to be sure that you are charging for your effort.
 However, perhaps more than that, you want to be sure you’re following the proper protocol.
 Stick to these best practices to ensure you cover all your bases.

 1. Don’t rely totally on blueprints

-Blueprints can certainly provide a place to start, but you need to take your own measurements.
+Blueprints can certainly provide a place to start, but you will need to personally calculate and confirm the gross living area reported in the plans.
 The “calls” that architects use are different than the ones you will use to calculate square footage.
+Open two-story spaces, outdoor kitchens, finished lower levels, a casita, and a breezeway may be considered in the architect’s finished living area.

 2. Gather as much detail about plans and specs as you can